kuud/valorant-overlay/README.md

-# Valorant Manual Overlay
+# VALORANT Manual Overlay
+A manually controlled tournament-styled overlay for the start of a match.
 - React, Socket.IO, and styled components.
 - Only for map ban/veto & agent select.

+## Disclaimer
+This is a fan-made project.
+Riot Games does not endorse, sponsor or affiliate with this project.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

-## Instructions
+## Installation
-1. After you've cloned or downloaded the project, open a CMD then `cd <path/to/folder>`.
+**1.** After you've cloned or downloaded the project, open a CMD then `cd <path/to/folder>`.
 Once inside the folder, run the command...
  `npm install`
 to install the packages necessary for the app to run.